-Let's start with a brief explanation of DNS.
+Understanding the use and addition of an A record requires a brief explanation of DNS.
 DNS stands for Domain Name System.
-It converts human readable domain names like yourdomain.com into IP addresses like 126.96.36.199 which computers can then read.
-DNS zone files reside on your server and tie domaon names with IP addresses.
+It converts human-readable domain names like example.com into IP addresses like 126.96.36.199 which computers can then read.
+DNS zone files reside on your server and tie domain names with IP addresses.

-VPS and Dedicated plans include a feature in WHM called the Advanced DNS Editor (looking for a VPS?
-Find one on sale).
-This editor provides greater control over DNS records than the Simple DNS Zone editor in cPanel.
+VPS and Dedicated plans include a feature in WHM for editing DNS Zones for all cPanel accounts on the server.
+This editor provides greater control over DNS records than the Zone Editor in cPanel.